edwinhuish/docker-warp/README.md

 The health check of the container will verify if the WARP client inside the container is working properly.
 If not, it will try to correct it.

+If you want restart container when it's unhealthy, should use [willfarrell/autoheal](https://hub.docker.com/r/willfarrell/autoheal)

 ## Further reading

 Read in prev author [blog post](https://blog.caomingjun.com/run-cloudflare-warp-in-docker/en/#How-it-works).